AY2122S1-CS2103T-F13-2/tp/docs/UserGuide.md

 Format: `redo`

-* If there are no undo commands executed previously, the redo command will fail and an error message will be shown.
+* If there are no undoable commands executed previously, the redo command will fail and an error message will be shown.

 Example:
 * `deleteElderly 1` followed by `undo` causes the `deleteElderly 1` command to be undone and no elderly is deleted from the NurseyBook.